 Note: This release will be available on Fdroid after up to 24 hours.

-As companies sometimes have to use older versions, Nextcloud offers long term support.
+Note that Nextcloud offers long term support for companies, as sometimes they have to use older versions.
 Contact our sales team for more information on this.

 Would you like to contribute to our Android app too?
 Check out all you need to know here.